CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 - **phenotypic information**: No specific format.
 Where possible, we recommend using the Experimental Factor Ontologies.
 To search for the correct ontology terms and to describe your phenotypic data, check the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/ontologies/efo) developed by EMBL-EBI.

-- **linking files**: If non-sensitive datasets belonging to the same study have been submitted to a specific repository, the samples can be linked to sensitive information submitted to Federated EGA for the same sample.
+- **linking files**: If non-sensitive datasets belonging to the same study have been submitted to a specific repository, the samples can be linked to sensitive information submitted to FEGA for the same sample.
 The datasets should have different anonymised sample IDs in each archive.
 The IDs obtained in the appropriate archive can then be referenced in the FEGA submission.
 For example, the sample ID can be linked in an additional .txt file that can be added to one of the sensitive datasets above.

 **Non-sensitive data**:

 Non-sensitive data (or open data) needs to be submitted in appropriate archives.
-For example, sequences to the ENA [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home), variants to EVA [European Variation Archive](https://www.ebi.ac.uk/eva/), array-based to [ArrayExpress – functional genomics data](https://www.ebi.ac.uk/arrayexpress/), phenotypes to [Biosamples BioSamples](https://www.ebi.ac.uk/biosamples/) and GWAS summary statistics to the [GWAS Catalog](https://www.ebi.ac.uk/gwas/).
+For example, sequences to the ENA [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home), variants to EVA [European Variation Archive](https://www.ebi.ac.uk/eva/), array-based to [ArrayExpress – functional genomics data](https://www.ebi.ac.uk/arrayexpress/), phenotypes to [BioSamples](https://www.ebi.ac.uk/biosamples/) and GWAS summary statistics to the [GWAS Catalog](https://www.ebi.ac.uk/gwas/).

 !!! note
     For more information about data types and formats, check [Central EGA webpage](https://ega-archive.org/submission/sequence) or contact us at servicedesk@csc.fi (subject: Federated EGA).